ppy/osu-wiki/news/2025/2025-11-17-resurrection-cup-2025-results.md

 **[You can view the match information here!](https://osu.ppy.sh/community/matches/118517694)**

 The Round of 16 clash between *FIAT MULTIPLA* and *nugroho and co* was a tense back-and-forth battle that went the full distance, with *FIAT MULTIPLA* emerging victorious 5–4 after a thrilling tiebreaker finish.
 The red team opened strong with commanding wins on [Far east nightbird](https://osu.ppy.sh/beatmapsets/144171#osu/358272) (DT1) and [Lone Wanderer](https://osu.ppy.sh/beatmapsets/2392357#osu/5179439) (FM1), but *nugroho and co* struck back with decisive performances on [Romanesque](https://osu.ppy.sh/beatmapsets/1627446#osu/3322513) (NM2), [Dokuhai Swallow](https://osu.ppy.sh/beatmapsets/2392247#osu/5179205) (NM3), and [Cross Over](https://osu.ppy.sh/beatmapsets/1209029#osu/2517295) (HR1) to push the match to its limit.
-With standout plays from ::{ flag=AU }:: [JeffGlorpington](https://osu.ppy.sh/users/7341183) and ::{ flag=AU }:: [aknzx](https://osu.ppy.sh/users/9938943), *FIAT MULTIPLA* held steady under pressure and closed out the tiebreaker to advance to the upper bracket of the Quarterfinals.
+With standout plays from ::{ flag=AU }:: ::JeffGlorpington::{ user-id=7341183 } and ::{ flag=AU }:: ::aknzx::{ user-id=9938943 }, *FIAT MULTIPLA* held steady under pressure and closed out the tiebreaker to advance to the upper bracket of the Quarterfinals.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/pUin9YEGl5A" frameborder="0" allowfullscreen></iframe>